 In addition to working with the authorities to develop and implement a credible national strategy, ICMP is actively engaged in supporting the efforts of civil society organizations and family groups, Ms Bomberger said.
 “Our experience has been that a viable strategy can only be sustained if families are at the center of the effort.
 They are the principal stakeholders in an effective missing persons strategy.”

 At a series of roundtables organized by ICMP in Baghdad and Erbil in 2015, a clear consensus emerged among stakeholders from every part of the country that the effort to account for the missing should be coordinated in such a way that all stakeholders, including relevant ministries and families of the missing, have access to all relevant information.
-ICMP is proposing to establish a Central Record of Missing Persons, using its Identification Data Management System (iDMS) and Online Inquiry Center (OIC), which will make it possible for families to report a missing person easily and securely.
+ICMP is proposing to establish a Central Record of Missing Persons, using its Integrated Data Management System (iDMS) and Online Inquiry Center (OIC), which will make it possible for families to report a missing person easily and securely.
 ICMP will also help Iraqi institutions involved in processing personal data to implement appropriate safeguards and policies governing data protection processes, in line with international standards and obligations including those from the Convention for the Protection of All Persons from Enforced Disappearance, which Iraq signed in 2010.

 ICMP’s program in Iraq has been generously funded by the European Union, the United States, Canada, Germany and the United Kingdom.